Copper vs Aluminum Bonsai Training Wire

 You may have more elegant ideas, but I recommend storing and carrying your annealed wire in a cardboard box.
-A 12” x 12” x6” box will easily hold one coil of each size.
-If you are careful, that is all you will need.
+A 12” x 12” x 6” box will easily hold one coil of each size.

-For most people, however, the wire box gets jostled around and the heavy wires beat up the small wires, so you should separate the four smallest sizes from the larger wires.
+For most people, however, the wire box gets jostled around and the heavy wires beat up the small wires, so you should separate the 4 smallest sizes from the larger wires.

 You could use a separate box, or make a topless cardboard tray about 8 inches square by 1 1/2 inches high.

 Put the small wires in the tray and carry the tray inside your wire box, on top of the heavier wire.